vd Brink Home Automations

 Today’s meal

-Now a week planning is made we can use this data.
+Now that a week planning is made, we can use this data.

 All data inside Mealie is also accessible through API calls.